 If you are like most homeowners and people looking to invest in property but are still short on cash, you try to stay up-to-date with the state of the economy and in particular any changes in the mortgage industry.

-Late last year, I read a Forbes article forwarded to me by a friend that predicted how a little-known and different player in the market was going to snatch away the mortgage market shares from investment and commercial banks.
-Yes, the emerging icons of social financing have proven that aspiring and current homeowners trapped in bad mortgages no longer have to tolerate big banks because there are ready lenders offering ready to invest in loans and can offer better terms and lower rates and are loved by many for their flexibility.
+Late last year, a Forbes article featured a story about how a little-known and different player in the market was going to snatch away the mortgage market shares from investment and commercial banks.
+Yes, the emerging icons of social financing have proven that aspiring and current homeowners trapped in bad mortgages no longer have to tolerate big banks.
+There are lenders ready to invest in loans and offer better terms, lower rates, and flexibility.

 On the outside, investment and commercial appear impregnable and have a firm grip on the market.
 They set the terms and homeowners strive to meet them.
 The traditional banking system is not transparent, and for long-term financing options, social financing couldn’t have matured at a better time.
 Emerging social lending companies are taking over the mortgage industry by gradually transforming the lending environment using technology.